champgm/aws-emailer/README.md

-# aws-emailer
+# aws-stuff
-emailer ported to aws, using HTML, PHP, JavaScript, etc
+playing with aws, trying to learn how stuff works